MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 You have assigned the Calling Plan license to a user.
 With this license assigned your users can use the Calling Plan features and receive a phone number.

-#### Task 3 – Order a phone number for your user
+#### Task 3 – Order a phone number for your user (Instructional steps only - do not complete)

-In this task, you will order a phone number for a user with an assigned Calling Plan license.
+In this task, you will learn how to order a phone number for a user with an assigned Calling Plan license.
+Please note, that you can no longer order a phone number without a business justification so the set of steps below are meant to educate.
+Please do not follow these steps within your lab environments.
+These steps are designed to educate the user on how to execute the task.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.